Vaginal discomfort during pregnancy can be anything from mildly irritating to seriously painful. What causes it and what can you do? Read on.

 Because there’s no one cause, there’s no one treatment.
 Here are some options:

-Pregnancy massage: Removing some of the general tension you are experiencing can go a long way.
+- Pregnancy massage: A prenatal massage can do wonders for removing some of the general tension you are experiencing on your journey.

-Take antibiotics as prescribed for certain STIs and bacterial infections.
+- Take antibiotics: as prescribed for certain STIs and urinary infections like cystitis.